SegFaulty/RestInCloud/src/Ric/Client/README.md

 	ln -s ric.phar ric
 	ric help

-## Help global
+## Help Summary

-this commandline tool hilft dir resourcen (files, dirs, databases) als file in einem RestInCloud-Cluster zu backupen

-aus einer resource wird immer eine datei generiert, diese wird gzipped und encrypted und dann upgeloaded

-* wird das password weggelassen, wird die datei immernoch mit einem salt encrypted, kann also nicht im klartext gelesen werden, allerdings kann sie jeder entschluesseln
+backup and restore localFiles in restInCloud Cluster

 ### commands

 * ric help - show help
-* ric backup - store a a resource (file/dir/dump) in RestInCloud Backup Server
+* ric backup - store a file in RestInCloud Backup Server
-* ric check - check if a resource is valid backuped
+* ric check - check if a file is valid backuped
-* ric list - all versions of a resource
+* ric list - all versions of a backupFile
-* ric restore - restore a backuped resource
+* ric restore - restore a backuped file
-* ric delete - delete a resource
+* ric delete - delete a backupFile
 * ric admin - manage RestInCloud Server and Cluster

 use ric help {command} for command details